traversable/schema/packages/typebox/README.md

 └────────────────────────────┴────────────────┴────────────────┘
 ```

-<a href="https://dev.to/ahrjarrett/how-i-built-javascripts-fastest-deep-equals-function-51n8" target="_blank">This article</a> goes into more detail about what makes `box.deepEqual` so fast.
+[This article](https://dev.to/ahrjarrett/how-i-built-javascripts-fastest-deep-equals-function-51n8) goes into more detail about what makes `box.deepEqual` so fast.

 #### Notes
 - Best performance